The Metric Nature of Matter: Connection to perturbative quantum field theory

 \section{Connection to perturbative quantum field theory}

-In this section we show that the Bott-Dirac operator defined in (\ref{BDx22}) combined with a representation of the $\mathbf{HD}(M)$ algebra defined in \cite{Aastrup:2012vq,AGnew} forms a non-perturbative quantum Yang-Mills theory coupled to a fermionic field on a curved background.
+In this section we outline how the Bott-Dirac operator defined in (\ref{BDx22}) together with a representation of the $\mathbf{HD}(M)$ algebra defined in \cite{Aastrup:2012vq,AGnew} and the Hilbert space constructed in \cite{Aastrup:2019yui}, form a candidate for a non-perturbative quantum Yang-Mills theory coupled to a fermionic field on a curved background.
 This quantum theory involves higher derivative terms, which places it in some proximity to non-local quantum field theory, as well as a topological Yang-Mills term.
 Finally, we discuss the metric invariant (\ref{bbbb}), which is related to the eta-invariant first introduced by Atiyah, Patodi and Singer \cite{Atiyah}-\cite{AtiyahIII}.
 This section is partly based on section 7 in \cite{Aastrup:2019yui}.